 When most people think of endpoint protection, they think of antivirus software.
-But targeted attacks can use a new threat that is able to evade detection or some embedded malicious content in an iFrame could bypass antivirus software.
+But targeted attacks can use a new threat that is able to evade detection or some embedded malicious content in an iFrame could bypass antivirus software leading to even more dangerous threats that most are unprotected from.

 Palo Alto Networks acquired Cyvera and branded this product as ‘Traps’.
 You may have seen similar products on the market, like Microsoft EMET.
 However, Traps integrates into WildFire, Palo Alto Network’s sandboxing technology.
 Plus it’s a mature product, as you’ll see below.